Grasscutters/Grasscutter/README.md

 • Get [MongoDB Community Server](https://www.mongodb.com/try/download/community)
 • Get Genshin version 3.7 (Genshin 3.7 client can be found here if you don't have it): https://github.com/MAnggiarMustofa/GI-Download-Library/blob/main/GenshinImpact/Client/3.7.0.md)

-• Download the latest Cultivation version.
-Install the .msi: https://github.com/Grasscutters/Cultivation/releases/latest
+• Download the [latest Cultivation version](https://github.com/Grasscutters/Cultivation/releases/latest).
+Use the `.msi` installer.
 • After opening Culivation (as admin), press the download button in the upper right corner.
 • Click `Download All-in-One`
 • Click the gear in the upper right corner